poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 forgot ?
 Marking such cases as `pub` makes the original intent clear and reminds the developer that modifying the name is an API break.

-`pub` is not asked for when the two bindings are differents because the situation makes it clear
+`pub` is not asked for when the two bindings are different because the situation makes it clear
 already: two identifiers cannot be placed that way next to each other without an operator or a comma anywhere else in normal Rust (it can happen in macros though).
 Therefore the only possible case is that one name is public and the other is private.
 Using the first as the public name is then
-logical: it is in the position of the `pub` keyword, taking advantage of the similar placement with a similar functionnality, which is important for consistency.
+logical: it is in the position of the `pub` keyword, taking advantage of the similar placement with a similar functionality, which is important for consistency.

 ## Alternatives